wad4444/WCS/docs/docs/extras/movesets.md

 </Tabs>

 :::info
-To clear the moveset use an api provided by WCS: `Character:ClearMoveset()`.
+To clear character's moveset use an api provided by WCS: `Character:ClearMoveset()`.
 :::